 Sumatriptan is a headache medicine that narrows blood vessels around the brain.
 Sumatriptan also reduces substances in the body that can trigger headache pai...learn more »

-Prochlorperazine is a phenothiazine (FEEN-oh-THYE-a-zeen) antipsychotic medicine...learn more »
+Prochlorperazine is a phenothiazine (FEEN-oh-THYE-a-zeen) antipsychotic medicine that is used to treat anxiety or schizophrenia...learn more »